Subaru XV SUV review

 - Limited engine choice

 The Subaru XV is regarded as an SUV, if only because there's no more obvious category to place it in.
-It actually looks more like a pumped-up estate car, with a similar style to the smaller Subaru Levorg, but a taller roof and raised ride height.
-It looks sportier and less bulky than more conventional SUVs, and this gives it a unique appeal compared to its Nissan Qashqai, Kia Sportage, Skoda Karoq and Hyundai Tucson rivals.
-With Subaru's rally-winning pedigree, it's in with a chance of drawing buyers away from the premium Audi Q3, Mercedes GLA and BMW X2, as well.
+It actually looks more like a pumped-up hatchback, with a similar style to the smaller Ford Focus Active and Kia XCeed, but a taller roof and raised ride height.
+It looks sportier and less bulky than more conventional SUVs, and this gives it a unique appeal compared with its Hyundai Tucson, Kia Sportage, Nissan Qashqai and Skoda Karoq rivals.
+With Subaru's off-road pedigree and excellent safety record, it's in with a chance of drawing buyers away from the premium Audi Q3, BMW X2 and Mercedes GLA as well.

 The Subaru XV is now into its second generation, and while the latest car looks very similar to its predecessor, the two actually have very little in common.
-There have been gains in practicality, with the boot growing to 385 litres, but this is still small compared to most of its rivals.
+The gains in practicality have been wiped out by the mild-hybrid e-Boxer system, with the 340-litre boot being small compared to most of its rivals.

 The latest XV is definitely more modern and attractive inside, though, with tactile soft-touch materials lifting the interior ambience.
 Everything feels well assembled and the layout is generally logical – although the controls of some rivals are more intuitive to operate.
 The eight-inch infotainment touchscreen displays graphics that are clear and simple to understand, while Apple CarPlay and Android Auto are included.